ankitgupta61/toDoApp/README-template.md

 ### What I learned

 While doing this challenge I have learnt to build logics for multiple functionality such toggling effect(dark/light theme), adding elements in HTML markup, filtering items and most importantly simultaneously  managing all these functionalities.
+I have learnt to meet the design expectation with HTML,CSS, JavaScript

 ### Continued development